 Best Economics Master's Degrees

-Kickstart your program search with the five best master's degrees in economics for 2023.
+Kickstart your program search with the five best master's degrees in economics.
 We ranked these schools based on curriculum quality, availability, affordability, and reputation.
 Visit the link below to learn more about our ranking methodology.

 Vanderbilt University